graphdeco-inria/gaussian-splatting/README.md

 You may specify a different configuration, e.g. ```Debug``` if you need more control during development.

 #### Ubuntu
-For Ubuntu, you will need to install a few dependencies before running the project setup.
+You will need to install a few dependencies before running the project setup.
 ```shell
 # Dependencies
 sudo apt install -y libglew-dev libassimp-dev libboost-all-dev libgtk-3-dev libopencv-dev libglfw3-dev libavdevice-dev libavcodec-dev libeigen3-dev libxxf86vm-dev libembree-dev